Generative AI Search

 Encourage users to mention you to AI: This might sound quirky, but imagine a campaign where you invite your audience to ask ChatGPT about your product category and see what it says.
 Their queries and interactions (especially on public forums or social media) create additional data points about your brand in relation to certain questions.
 Plus, if the AI gives a subpar or incorrect answer, you’ll hear about it and can address it (e.g., publish content to fix that, or even use feedback tools if the AI platform offers any).

 AI search is facing explosive growth and hitting the warp speed 10 faster than anyone would even think that it. would.
-AI-driven search and LLM recommendations are not a passing fad – they’re the future of how people will find solutions, products, and brands.
+AI-driven search and LLM recommendations are not a passing fad, they’re the future of how people will find solutions, products, and brands and silicon valley tech companies like Zapier and Supabase are all investing into this marketing channel to gain growth.
+Just like they have done with SEO.
 For marketers, this opens a new front in the battle for customer attention.
 It’s one that’s still wide open.
-Unlike traditional SEO, where everyone and their grandma has now piled in, the AI recommendation space is relatively untapped – which means acting now can give you an outsized advantage.
+Unlike traditional SEO, where everyone and their grandma has now piled in, the AI recommendation space is relatively untapped, which means acting now (like the cutting edge companies mentioned) can give you an outsized advantage.

 Here are some closing thoughts to wrap this up (consider these your friendly nudges to take action):

 Don’t wait for the AI rocket ship to leave the station.
-It’s tempting to watch and wait – to see if AI search really takes off or if maybe it “breaks” in some way.
+It’s tempting to watch and wait to see if AI search really takes off or if maybe it “breaks” in some way.
 But all signs point to it accelerating.
-Big players like Google are incorporating AI summaries and answers in search results, Microsoft’s Bing is pushing further into AI chat, and new models (hey, Gemini) are on the horizon.
+Big players like Google have already rolled out AI Overview in over 180 countries worldwide and the usage adoption of ChatGPT, Perplexity and other AI Search platforms are in explosive growth with over 960% YoY growth.
 The train is very much boarding now.
 Early adopters who optimize and track will have secured their seats.
 Latecomers might find it hard to catch up, especially if their competitors become the de facto AI-recommended names in the meantime.

 Keep a light touch of humor and humanity in your approach.
 (Yes, even in cutting-edge tech like this!)
 One could joke that we’re all now trying to please our new robot overlords to win customers.
 In reality, though, the goal is still the same as ever: provide value, be the best answer for the customer’s question, and make sure you’re noticed.
 LLMs are just a new intermediary.
 So while you optimize for AI, remember you’re ultimately influencing real people’s decisions.
-Stay authentic, keep your brand voice, and maybe, just maybe, have a little fun with it – for instance, some brands have cheekily announced “We asked ChatGPT if we’re the best, and it said yes!” on social media.
-It’s tongue-in-cheek, but it also signals to savvy customers that your brand is part of the AI conversation.
+Stay authentic, keep your brand voice, and maybe, just maybe, have a little fun with it while keeping your authority.

 In closing, LLM visibility tracking is poised to become a cornerstone of marketing strategy.
 It combines the technical aspects of SEO, the strategic thinking of brand positioning, and the agility of modern digital marketing.
 The companies that master it now will be the ones leading their industries in a few years, while others scramble to catch up.
 So, go ahead: take the next steps.
-Audit your AI presence, tighten up your content, make use of tools like Superlines to keep watch, and integrate AI visibility into your marketing playbook.
-The AI search era has arrived – make sure your brand isn’t just along for the ride, but in the driver’s seat of this explosive new journey towards customer discovery and revenue growth.
+Audit your AI presence, tighten up your content, make use of tools like Superlines to track and improve your AI visibility and integrate AI visibility into your marketing playbook.
+The AI search era has arrived, make sure your brand isn’t just along for the ride, but in the driver’s seat of this explosive new journey towards customer discovery and revenue growth.